llnl/RAJAPerf/docs/sphinx/dev_guide/structure.rst

 Adding a kernel to the Suite involves five main steps:

 #.
 Add a unique kernel ID and a unique kernel name to the Suite.
 #.
-If the kernel is part of a new kernel group or exercises a new RAJA feature,
+If the kernel is part of a new kernel group, add a unique group ID and
-   add a unique group ID and group name.
+   group name.
 #.
 If the kernel exercises a RAJA feature that is not currently used in the
    Suite, add a unique feature ID and feature name.
 #.
 Implement a kernel class that defines all operations needed to integrate